 The e-Science CA guarantees to issue certificates only to subscribers identified by requests received from RAs via secure routes.
-The e-Science CA will revoke a certificate only in response to an Signed Email authenticated request from the Subscriber, or the RA which authenticated approved the Subscriber's request, or if it has itself reasonable proof that the certificate has been compromised circumstances for revocation are fulfilled.
+The e-Science CA will revoke a certificate only in response to an authenticated request from the Subscriber, or the RA which approved the Subscriber's request, or if it has itself reasonable proof that circumstances for revocation are fulfilled.
 The e-Science CA does not warrant its procedures, nor takes responsibility for problems arising from its operation or the use made of the certificates it provides and gives no guarantees about the security or suitability of the service.